Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the maximum amount of data (measured in megabytes per second) that can be transported over the external memory interface within a second.
-It's worked out by multiplying the interface width by the speed of its memory.
-In the case of DDR type RAM, the result should be multiplied by 2 once again.
-If DDR5, multiply by 4 instead.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (counted in megabytes per second) that can be transported past the external memory interface in a second.
+It's worked out by multiplying the card's bus width by the speed of its memory.
+If the card has DDR type memory, the result should be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
 The better the memory bandwidth, the better the card will be in general.
-It especially helps with AA, HDR and higher screen resolutions.
-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied in one second.
-This figure is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
-The better this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
-Pixel Rate: Pixel rate is the most pixels that the graphics chip can possibly record to its local memory in one second - measured in millions of pixels per second.
-The number is worked out by multiplying the number of Render Output Units by the the card's clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel rate is also dependant on quite a few other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to reach the max fill rate.
+It especially helps with AA, High Dynamic Range and higher screen resolutions.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed per second.
+This number is calculated by multiplying the total amount of texture units by the core speed of the chip.
+The better the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied per second.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card could possibly write to its local memory per second - measured in millions of pixels per second.
+The number is worked out by multiplying the number of colour ROPs by the clock speed of the card.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel fill rate is also dependant on quite a few other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.

 Display Prices